sonyxperiadev/device-sony-sgp321/README.md

 Copyright (C) Sony Mobile Communication 2013
 ============================================

-This is the Android device configuration for Xperia Tablet Z
+This is the Android device configuration for Xperia Tablet Z (SGP321 and SGP311)

 To setup a tree and build images for the device do the following: